Vehicle Safety · 2–5 min toolbox talk

 - Increase following distance.

-- Use headlights and visibility aids.
+- Use headlights and maintain visibility.

-- Delay travel if conditions are unsafe.
+- Delay travel when conditions are unsafe.

 Ask the Crew